Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/legacy-migration.md

 Starting in Kong Enterprise 1.3, the Kong Developer Portal supports a new templating and file system.
-Because of these changes, existing Developer Portals on 0.36 or earlier are no longer compatible and must me manually migrated to the new file system.
+Because of these changes, existing Developer Portals on 0.36 or earlier are no longer compatible and must be manually migrated to the new file system.

 To learn more about the changes to the Developer Portal check out the